Introducing psm.ai the definitive research library for Artificial Intelligence in Process Safety Management

 How AI Agents Can Assist with MOC Risk Evaluation at Initiation

 Traditionally, assigning a risk level to a proposed change relies heavily on the experience and judgment of the initiator, supported by a standardized risk matrix.
-While this is effective when done well, it’s inherently subjective and can vary significantly based on who’s initiating the MOC and how thoroughly the early-stage details have been developed.
+While effective when applied consistently, this approach is inherently subjective and can vary widely depending on who initiates the Management of Change (MOC) and how fully early-stage details are developed—variability that management of change solutions and applications are increasingly used to reduce by standardizing inputs, guiding assessments, and improving consistency across reviewers.

 This is where AI Agents can provide powerful, real-time support.